 - You must contact the Court and request an adjournment of 60 days to apply for and complete the program;

 It is important that you keep any court dates set by the Court.
-Failure to appear on a scheduled Court date may result in your license being suspended.
-The District Attorney’s Office cannot grant adjournments and will not notify the Court of your application to the program.
+Failure to appear on a scheduled Court date may result in your license being suspended. **Court date supersedes completion date given by Advent.** The District Attorney’s Office cannot grant adjournments and will not notify the Court of your application to the program.

 Failure to complete the Program